nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 `delete John Doe` removes client `John Doe` from HustleBook

 **Scenario 2**: You have clients named `John Doe` `John Smith` and `John Willams`
-* Running the command `delete n/John` will show a list of clients with names containing "John"
+* Running the command `delete John` will show a list of clients with names containing "John"
 * If you wish to delete `John Doe` and he is the first person listed, typing `1` will delete `John Doe`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**